ottaviane/mycloud/README.md

 # mycloud
 It is a libre project for my home.
 If you want you can download it and use it under the GPL license.
 If you want to collaborate ... go!
 I need you.

+It is developed on Laravel with Vue and Vuex.
+This project started as a learning project, but it seems to be a good project for use in my home.

 # mycloud